mikitz/discord-scheduler-bot/README.md

 ### Step #7: Ensure the Bot stays up forever
 1. Run the bot by clicking ` Run` on Replit.
 2. Copy the URL you see in the upper-right corner, just above the text *Hello, I am alive!*
 3. Watch this [YouTube video](https://youtu.be/SPTfmiYiuok?t=3794) from *01:03:14 to 01:05:20* for the rest.
+That's only 2 minutes and 6 seconds; please... you got time for that.
 ### Step #8: Run the Bot
 1. Run the bot and forget about it (Unless it goes down for whatever reason)
-    - Don't worry, the bot can still monitor all the events it needs to, even if it goes offline.
+    - Don't worry, the bot can still monitor all the events it needs to, as long as you bring it back online.